greenboxal/doggohub/doc/ci/yaml/README.md

     - tags
 ```

-The artifacts will be sent to GitLab after a successful build and will
+The artifacts will be sent to DoggoHub after a successful build and will
-be available for download in the GitLab UI.
+be available for download in the DoggoHub UI.

 #### artifacts:name

-> Introduced in GitLab 8.6 and GitLab Runner v1.1.0.
+> Introduced in DoggoHub 8.6 and DoggoHub Runner v1.1.0.

 The `name` directive allows you to define the name of the created artifacts
 archive.
 That way, you can have a unique name for every archive which could be
-useful when you'd like to download the archive from GitLab.
+useful when you'd like to download the archive from DoggoHub.
 The `artifacts:name`
 variable can make use of any of the [predefined variables](../variables/README.md).
 The default name is `artifacts`, which becomes `artifacts.zip` when downloaded.